Towards Bridging the gap between Empirical and Certified Robustness against Adversarial Examples: Appendix

 We observe that for {ImageNet} (Table \ref{table_app_rho} [Left]) the performance started converging at $\rho=0.7$.
 For {CIFAR-10} (Table \ref{table_app_rho} [Right]), the convergence started even earlier at $\rho=0.5$.

-\paragraph{Batch Size. } Next, we investigate the minimum size of the test batches that would allow us to use $\rho=1$ (i.e., full-adaptation).
+\paragraph{Batch Size. } Next, we investigate the minimum size of the test batches to choose $\rho=1$ (i.e., full-adaptation).
 In Table \ref{table_app_batchSize}, we fix $\rho=1$ and vary the test batch sizes as we evaluate these AT models.
-We observe that the performance of the models started improving even when we are using the test batches of size $8$.
-The performance improves as we choose larger sizes of test batches.
+We observe that the performance of these models started improving even when we are using the test batches of size $8$.
+The performance further improves as we choose larger sizes of test batches.
 We can see that their performance started converging as we choose the test batches of size $64$ for {ImageNet}.
 On the other hand, the convergence started much earlier for {CIFAR-10}.